iot-portal-device-management/self-host/README.md

 *Use these commands cautiously.
 Some commands are intended for development purpose only.*

-## ⚒️ In-Band Manageability Integration
+## ⚒️ Intel® In-Band Manageability Integration

 Read our [Integration Guide][inb-integration] to learn how to integrate the IoT Portal Device Management adapter into [Intel® In-Band Manageability][intel-inb-manageability].